 On African International Trade

-The author, John Akhile, is a man of varied entrepreneurial accomplishment in several fields.
-His range of interest includes fields as diverse from one another as; international trade, real estate and restaurants, demonstrating his keen interest in international affairs and in the cultural underpinnings of society.
-In many respects he is as a true “Renaissance” man because he has great depth of knowledge and command in many diverse fields.
-However his central passion has been the African continent and people, having concentrated on the issues hindering development and growth in African countries for more than more three decades.
-It has led to one self-published book and Unleashed.
+The author, John Akhile, is a man of varied entrepreneurial accomplishments in several fields.
+His range of interests includes fields as diverse from one another as international trade, real estate, and restaurants, demonstrating his keen interest in international affairs and the cultural underpinnings of society.
+In many respects, he is a true “Renaissance man” because he has great depth of knowledge and command in many varied industries.
+However, his central passion has been the African continent and people, having concentrated on the issues hindering development and growth in African countries for more than three decades.
+This passion has led to one self published book and “Unleashed.”

 International Trade, Real Estate and Restaurants

-At varying points along the way, John Akhile Sr. has owned and run an international trade business; owned a multi-million dollar real estate portfolio comprised of 145 apartment units in Chicago Illinois; and was a partner with former Heavyweight Champion Evander Holyfield in a much publicized restaurant venture in Atlanta Ga.
-He is a natural entrepreneur and a firm advocate of free enterprise economy.
-The Author is a father of two.
+At varying points along the way, John Akhile Sr. has owned and run an international trade business, owned a multi-million-dollar real estate portfolio of 145 apartment units in Chicago, Illinois, and was a partner with former Heavyweight Champion Evander Holyfield in a much-publicized restaurant venture in Atlanta, Georgia.
+He is a natural entrepreneur and a firm advocate of a free-enterprise economy.
+The author is a father of two.